-If you are concerned in any way about the welfare of any child at our school you should either speak to the designated person for safeguarding Mr. Ward or the deputy designated person, Mr. Palmen.
+If you are concerned in any way about the welfare of any child at our school, you should either speak to the designated safeguarding lead [DSL] Mr. Ward or the designated deputies, Mr. Palmen, Mrs. Flynn or Miss Geraghty.
 All information is treated in confidence but you must understand that we are obliged to notify social services if we feel a child is at risk.
 Alternatively you may contact social services on:

 0151 920 8234 - evenings and weekends

 At Larkfield, we utilise National Online Safety to stay on top of online safety related news, social media updates, gaming updates and evolving online issues.
 Please find below parent/carer guides to help support any online safety issues that may arise at home.
 We update this weekly.